s3875131/ICCB/index.md

 The reason why i really love and want this job is becuase i can work anywhere. i could work in a hospital, a police station, airport and even in a  school, which is the example i have given for this assignment.
 I can even volunteer my skills to charity organisations, making sure that their technology is up to date as well.

 But for me to be succesfull for this role i have to upskill myself, I only have a high school certificate and have very minimal knowlodge of IT,so i am far away from where i need to be if i want that career, hopefully this degree will get me there.
 And maybe later when i have enough skills to do work experience or an internship, I will take that oppurtunity and upgrade myself.
 And hopefully with these oppurtunities i will reach my goal to becoming an IT technical officer.

+## Personality test results.

 ### Jekyll Themes